How to Participate in the ATIPPA Review Process

 Presentations at Public Hearings

-The Review Committee encourages individuals and groups to bring forward their views in presentations at public hearings.
+In the event a party is only interested in written submissions we will respect that, however the Committee encourages individuals and groups to bring forward their views in presentations at public hearings.
 Public hearings will give the Committee an opportunity to receive the presentations and ask questions of the person making the presentation.

 First Set of Hearings

-• For planning purposes, you are asked to advise the Committee no later than December 11, 2020, if you intend to make a presentation at a public hearing.
+• For planning purposes, you are asked to advise the Committee no later than October 9, 2026, if you intend to make a presentation at a public hearing.
 If circumstances so require, the Committee may permit a presentation at a public hearing on shorter notice.

 • Individuals and groups who have not indicated in advance their desire to participate may, with the approval of the Committee, be heard at a public hearing.